Lighting for Pictures on the Wall

 • Wall colour and reflectivity

-A light that looks fine in the ceiling often performs poorly once it hits framed artwork.
+A light that looks fine in the ceiling often performs poorly once it hits framed artwork, which is why art lighting techniques for framed artwork require more precision than general ceiling lighting.

 Poor lighting: